Tutu1995/Tutu.github.io/_pages/cv.md

 Work experience
 ======

+1/2019-Now:

+Part-time Internship -- Full Stack Engineer at Green Guide , Seattle, WA
+  * Develop and create whole new website for people in China to report company environment reviews on a map.
+  * (tech: HTML, JavaScript, jQuery, CSS, Map API, PHP, MySQL)

+1/2019-Now:

+Part-time Internship -- Backend Engineer at Dapper Inc. , Seattle, WA
+  * Implement back-end service and APIs using Express.JS and MongoDB, creating useful endpoints for getting and posting data

-* 06/2018-10/2018:
+06/2018-10/2018:

-* Summer Internship -- Software Engineer at BlockTerms Inc. , Seattle, WA
+Summer Internship -- Software Engineer at BlockTerms Inc. , Seattle, WA
   * Developed blockchain web using HTML, CSS, JavaScript (Vue.js), Boostrap & Bulma CSS Framework.
   * Built responsive and friendly user interface (compatible with computers, tablets and mobile phones).
   * Designed and implemented API for sign up, login system using Laravel
   * Played with Docker & Google Cloud Datastore needed for the project.

-* 1/2019-Now:
-* Part-time Internship -- Full Stack Engineer at Green Guide , Seattle, WA
-  * Develop and create whole new website for people in China to report company environment reviews on a map.
-  * (tech: HTML, JavaScript, jQuery, CSS, Map API, PHP, MySQL)

-* 1/2019-Now: Part-time Internship : Backend Engineer at Dapper Inc. , Seattle, WA
-  * Implement back-end service and APIs using Express.JS and MongoDB, creating useful endpoints for getting and posting data

 Publications
 ======